Blockstream/satellite/doc/hardware.md

 multiple hosts at the same time.
 The demodulator decodes multicast-addressed packets sent over DVB-S2 and relays the multicast packets to multiple hosts listening for them in the network.

+All features and specifications mentioned thus far are thoroughly explained in the remainder of this page.

+# Hardware Requirements

+## Demodulator Options

+The demodulator is the device or software application that processes the incoming satellite signal and decodes the data stream from it.
+There are three supported types of demodulator.
+For each of them, specific hardware components are required.

+The three demodulator options are summarized below:

+- **Software-defined Radio (SDR)**: this demodulator is entirely implemented in software.
+You will need an SDR interface, which you will connect to the USB port of your PC.
+The SDR interface will collect and feed signal samples to the demodulator application/software running in your PC, which in turn will decode and output the data stream to be fed into [Bitcoin Satellite](https://github.com/Blockstream/bitcoinsatellite).
+This is the most affordable option among the three, as it works with affordable RTL-SDR USB dongles.
+However, it is also the option that is expected to present the most limited performance and reliability among the three.
+Also, this option is CPU-intensive, since the demodulator application will run in the CPU.

+- **Linux USB Demodulator**: in this setup the demodulation is entirely carried out in hardware, in the external demodulator device that is connected to your host via USB.
+In this option, you will need to install specific drivers and Linux DVB-S2 apps that will allow the host to configure the external demodulator and get the data from it.
+This option is expected to perform greatly and with negligible CPU usage of the host.

+- **Standalone Demodulator**: this is also a hardware-based setup, with the difference that it is completely independent of the host PC.
+It connects to the PC through the network and can potentially feed multiple PCs concurrently.
+This is also expected to be a great option in terms of performance.

 ## Common Components